Are you suffering from oily/combination skin?

 Yet, a good cleanser is important when it comes to balancing oil and daily shine, removing the build-up of debris that causes clogged pores.

 However, the issue is that many of the conventional cleansers out there rely on surfactant chemistry and their structural properties.
 For shaping the user experience and delivery of the product, they are crucial to many of these formulations.

 Let’s dive in and look at what gives us all those lovely suds and their role on your skin, breaking down oils and fats.

 Chemical surfactants are designed to reduce the surface tension – a physical phenomenon between an oil molecule and a water molecule.

-The molecules are both ‘hydrophilic’ this means they can dissolve in water and are ‘lipophilic’ which means they can dissolve in oil.
+The molecules are both ‘hydrophilic’, which means they can dissolve in water, and ‘lipophilic’ which means they can dissolve in oil.
 These properties can effectively produce the ‘foaming’ and ‘lathering’ effect in cleansers and a variety of other personal care products.

 Surfactants can be broken down into three main types:

 The most common surfactants that you find in your personal care products are sulfate detergents: